papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 In this way, you have successfully registered a local asset on the Asset Hub parachain.

+For an in-depth explanation of Asset Hub and its features, please refer to the Polkadot Wiki page on [Asset Hub](https://wiki.polkadot.network/docs/learn-assets){target=\_blank}.

 ## Environment setup

 It might be beneficial to set up a local parachain environment to test the asset registration process before deploying it on the live network.
 This guide uses `chopsticks` to simulate that process.
 For further information on chopsticks usage, refer to the [Chopsticks](../../../dev-tools/chopsticks/overview.md){target=_blank} documentation.